We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Rashes can appear anywhere on the body, including the butt.
-Rashes can be painful or itchy and lead to blisters and raw skin, in some cases.
-Most people associate butt rashes with babies and toddlers, but people of all ages, including adults, can get butt rashes.
+Rashes can be painful or itchy and lead to blisters and raw skin in some cases.
+Treatment will depend on the cause of a person’s butt rash.

 Some rashes may respond well to home remedies while others may need medical attention.

 Adults may experience butt rashes caused by any of the following:

 - Heat rash: This itchy, red rash often appears as blisters or red bumps during hot weather.

 - Ringworm: More commonly known as jock itch, ringworm is a fungal infection that causes a red, ring-shaped rash in the groin and butt area.
 The rash is often very itchy.

 - Contact dermatitis: This itchy rash is inflammation of the skin caused by direct contact with an irritant.